 Online side hustles

 25. Start a blog.
 Apart from your regular college essays, you can put your writing skills to good use by running a blog.
-You can earn money from part-time blogging through affiliate marketing, advertising, or selling products directly from your site.
+You can earn money from blogging through affiliate marketing, advertising, or selling products directly from your site.

 26. Explore freelance writing or ghostwriting.
 There is always demand for content, and it’s increasingly easier to know where to look online.
 Content writing is also a relatively flexible gig—you can find one-time and regular part-time jobs depending on your availability.